Add To Favorites

 When most people study the geometry of three-dimensional space, it is helpful to be able to see, feel, and build the structures.
 A polyhedron is a 3-D solid that made up of polygons (2-D figures made up of line segments, edges that are connected two at a time at their endpoints) or more simply, flat faces usually joined at their edges.

 On each side of the triangle, extend the edge equally to make three tabs around the triangle as shown in the picture.
-(When you are constructing shapes, these tabs will align with tabs of other triangles.)
-Cut out your template with Crayola Scissors.
+(When constructing shapes, these tabs will align with tabs of other triangles.)
+Cut out template with Crayola Scissors.

 Trace the template on white Crayola Color Explosion™ Paper.
 To get as many triangles per sheet as possible, draw triangles next to each other so they share edges.
 Start out with at least 12 triangles.
 Cut out the triangles with scissors.
 Using Color Explosion™ Markers, decorate each triangle with a unique design.